MQTTactic/MQTTactic/README.md

 *   LLVM

     The MQTTactic works on LLVM IR, So LLVM must be available in your system.
-Currently, We use LLVM-14 currently.
+Currently, We use LLVM-14 currently and build the tool with gcc-10/g++-10.

 ```
 $ sudo apt install gcc-10 g++-10 python3 python3-distutils zlib1g-dev unzip cmake  nodejs ninja-build